krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 A "hash table", also known as a "hash map", achieves efficient element querying by establishing a mapping between keys and values.
 Specifically, when we input a `key` into the hash table, we can retrieve the corresponding `value` in $O(1)$ time.

-As shown in the Figure 6-1 , given $n$ students, each with two pieces of data: "name" and "student number".
-If we want to implement a query feature that returns the corresponding name when given a student number, we can use the hash table shown in the Figure 6-1 .
+As shown in Figure 6-1, given $n$ students, each with two pieces of data: "name" and "student number".
+If we want to implement a query feature that returns the corresponding name when given a student number, we can use the hash table shown in Figure 6-1.

 ![Abstract representation of a hash table](hash_map.assets/hash_table_lookup.png){ class="animation-figure" }

 <p align="center"> Figure 6-1 &nbsp; Abstract representation of a hash table </p>

 Apart from hash tables, arrays and linked lists can also be used to implement querying functions.
-Their efficiency is compared in the Table 6-1 .
+Their efficiency is compared in Table 6-1.

 - **Adding elements**: Simply add the element to the end of the array (or linked list), using $O(1)$ time.
 - **Querying elements**: Since the array (or linked list) is unordered, it requires traversing all the elements, using $O(n)$ time.